Bernie Williams: 1999–2004

 After the 1998 season, Williams signed a seven-year, $87.5-million contract with the Yankees, one of the largest in baseball at the time.
 The Boston Red Sox and Arizona Diamondbacks also bid for Williams on the free agent market.
 For the length of the contract, the Yankees made the playoffs every single year, and as a result Williams continued to add to his postseason statistics.
 He currently places in the top 5 of career postseason categories such as hits, runs scored, doubles, home runs, walks, and runs batted in, where he ranks first.

 In 1999, Williams recorded 200+ hits for the first time in his career and won his third straight Gold Glove Award.
 He also finished third in the American League in batting average (.342), third in hits (202), fourth in on-base percentage (.435), fifth in bases on balls (100), and seventh in runs scored (116).
-The following year, he once again won a Gold Glove Award and set career highs with 30 home runs and 121 runs batted in.
+In the following season, he once again won a Gold Glove Award and set career highs with 30 home runs and 121 runs batted in.

+In 2001, Williams made his final All-Star team, maintaining a batting average above .300 for the seventh consecutive season.
 In 2002, Williams won the only Silver Slugger Award of his career, as he hit .333 and recorded a career-high 204 base hits.
+He finished tenth in American League Most Valuable Player voting.

+The 2003 and 2004 seasons saw diminished production from Williams.
+In 2003, he tore his meniscus and missed a significant amount of time.
+Against the Florida Marlins in the 2003 World Series, Williams put up his best World Series performance, hitting .400 with two home runs.
+Williams finished the season with a .263 batting average and 15 home runs in 119 games played.
+The following season Williams hit 20 home runs and a .262 batting average.